estill01/BitBootPY/README.md

 can add your own networks by creating a similar module and ensuring it is imported.

+All networks use canonical names enumerated in ``bitbootpy.core.network_names.NetworkName`` (e.g. ``NetworkName.BITCOIN``).
+The enum inherits from :class:`str`, so code may use either the enum value or the underlying string interchangeably.

 For local testing the package also provides a ``local`` network that has no bootstrap hosts.
 Tests and examples can use this lightweight network without reaching out to public DHT nodes.